 - Dirty dishes in the sink

-Pro Tip: Wipe down surfaces daily and store food in airtight containers to reduce easy access to food.
+Pro Tip: Wipe down surfaces daily and store food in airtight containers to reduce easy access.

 2. Moisture and Humidity

 Many insects thrive in moist environments.
-Small black bugs in house are often drawn to excess humidity, leaky pipes, damp basements, or areas around sinks and bathtubs.
+Little black bugs in my house are often drawn to excess humidity, leaky pipes, damp basements, or areas around sinks and bathtubs.
 Fungus gnats and booklice are particularly attracted to wet areas.

 Pro Tip: Use a dehumidifier in basements or bathrooms and repair any plumbing leaks quickly.